ydirson/gl-streaming/doc/USAGE.md

 ## Client
 ### USE_X11
-- Enable support for X11 apps.
+- Enable on client side for support for X11 apps
-- Enabled by default.
+- Enable on server side to render in X11 window
-- Sample side doesn't use X11 so not enabled.
+- Enabled by default